FAQ

 Is it true that I need approval to make any change to my house?

-2. Second, the Cañada Hills Design Review Committee (DRC); and
+- A review by the Cañada Hills Design Review Committee (DRC)

-Remember, if your design modification requires a review and approval, the Cañada Hills Design Review Committee (DRC), will not review any application until it has first been reviewed by the Eagles Bluff HOA DRC.
+Remember, if your design modification requires a review and approval by the Cañada Hills Design Review Committee (DRC), it must first be reviewed by your local Eagles Bluff DRC.
 Refer to the following link: Design Review Process, for more information

-Whenever in doubt, contact our HOA Manager for details.
+Whenever in doubt, contact a Board member or our HOA Manager for details.

 What gives?
 The Board or some Committee has the right to tell me what I can’t do with my house and my yard?